A chic family-friendly ski and spa hotel with the sunniest terrace in the Trois Vallées”

 - Concierge Service

-There are 38 rooms and 6 penthouse lofts in the main hotel, plus 4 lodges perched on the Belvedere slope above town.
+There are 38 rooms and 6 penthouse lofts in the main hotel.

 The rooms come with piste or valley views; the former are the ones to choose if you can, as they have private balconies.
 The oak interiors bring a rustic touch, creating a stylish yet cosy feel.
 You’ll find wooden beams, Chesterfield chairs with tartan cushions, and Fair-Isle blankets to snuggle under.
 The beds are large (sometimes at the expense of space, but welcome after a day on the slopes) and dressed in white Egyptian cottons, fluffy duvets and warm faux-fur throws.
 Bathrooms come with tubs and/or rain showers, bathrobes and complimentary toiletries, and all rooms have flat-screen TVs, daily newspaper delivery, safes and minibars.
 Family Rooms sleep 4-5 in a large bedroom, a sitting area with a sofabed and a separate room with bunk beds.